Health and Rehabilitation Sciences, Undecided

 School: Health and Rehabilitation Sciences

-The term health and rehabilitation sciences, or allied medical professions, describes a group of disciplines that assists and complements the work of physicians and other health care specialists.
-Such professionals work together to provide safe, timely and effective patient care and related services.
+The health and rehabilitation sciences, more formally known as allied medical professions, are a group of disciplines that assists and complements the work of physicians and other health care specialists such as nurses and dentists.
+Professionals in these disciplines work together to provide safe, timely and effective patient care and related services.
 Many of these professions have developed or expanded in the past 15 to 20 years in response to the rapid advancements in health care technologies.

 Students intending to major in one of the competitive admission major programs in the School of Health and Rehabilitation Sciences (SHRS) may declare their intention on their Ohio State freshman application, or they may select health and rehabilitation sciences, undecided.
 Students are admitted to the university as pre-majors and are enrolled in SHRS for their pre-professional course work.
 They may apply to be considered for admission to the individual program of their choosing during either their freshman or sophomore year (depending on the requirements of the program they select).